 To provide this level of redundancy to your application, we recommend that you group two or more VMs in an availability set.
 This configuration ensures that during either a planned or unplanned maintenance event, at least one VM is available and meets the 99.95 percent Azure SLA.

-For more information about availability sets, see the following articles:
+For more information about availability sets, see Manage the availability of VMs